Call Center Innovation Ideas: The Startups Leading the Way

 - TechSee: Intelligent Visual Support

 - Sentient Machines: Call Analysis with Deep Learning

 - Servicefriend: Hybrid Messaging Bot

 - New Players in The Call Center Space

 - Call Center Innovation Ideas that are Revolutionizing the Industry

 As companies invest more in optimizing their call center customer experience, the number of startups that focus on call center innovation has grown.
 We picked out 8 call center startups that each brought unique and innovative ideas to the customer care space as well as insights on market trends.

-We have also added new players to the list who are introducing new call center solutions, setting trends and making their mark on the industry.
+We have also added new players to the list who are introducing new call center tech solutions, setting trends and making their mark on the industry.